How to Know It’s Time for Couples Therapy (Asheville, NC & Online in North Carolina)

 When Do Most Couples Actually Reach Out?

 It’s rarely one dramatic moment.
-More often, it looks like this:
+More often, it’s a gradual shift.

 Does It Have to Be “Bad Enough” for Couples Therapy?